Miroslav Pupák

-Miroslav Pupák (born January 20, 1985) is a Slovak professional ice hockey forward for HK Nitra of the Tipos Extraliga.
+Miroslav Pupák (born 20 January 1985) is a Slovak professional ice hockey forward for HC Topoľčany of the Slovak 1.
+Liga.

 Pupák has played the majority of his career with his hometown team HK Nitra, playing from 2003 to 2007 and from 2012 up to the present day.
 He is the team's all-time leader in games played with 659 games up to the end of the 2019–20 season.

 Pupák also spent a season with MHk 32 Liptovský Mikuláš as well as a season with HSC Csíkszereda of the MOL Liga and the Romanian Hockey League.